cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 Displays all the local blueprints on the Cloudify Manager in the context of the current tenant as a table or tile view, according to the logged-in user's permissions.
 In the catalog view, each blueprint entry includes the icon PNG file with which it was uploaded or the Cloudify default icon if no PNG file was attached.

 #### Configuration
-In the widget configuration dialog, you can toggle on the **Click to drill down** option so that, when the blueprint is clicked, the drill down page is displayed for that blueprint.
+In the widget configuration dialog, you can toggle on the **Enable click to drill down** option so that, when the blueprint is clicked, the drill down page is displayed for that blueprint.

 ![blueprints-list]({{< img "ui/widgets/blueprints-list.png" >}})

 ### Blueprints Catalog

-Displays the details of a blueprint that exists in a repository under a Github user that has been specified in the widget's settings, as a table or tile view.
+Displays blueprints (as a table or tile view) that exists in a repository under a Github account.

+#### Configuration
+Name of that account (user of organization) has to be specified in the widget's settings.
 The widget provides an `upload` option for each of the blueprints, enabling them to be easily uploaded locally to the Manager.

 You can create a filter query in the configuration to specify the blueprints that appear.

+You can also provide Github username (and password) which will be used for data fetching.
+These parameters are fetched from secrets (see [Secrets Store Management]({{< relref "manager_webui/default-widgets-ref.md#secrets-store-management" >}})) as `github-username` and `github-password` keys.
+Providing those secrets is necessary eg. if you want to access private repositories.

 ![blueprints-catalog]({{< img "ui/widgets/blueprints-catalog.png" >}})